What Is City Planning Software?

 Frequently Asked Questions

-Our top five picks for 2025 are Tripo AI, Esri, Autodesk, Bentley Systems, and Trimble (SketchUp Pro).
-Each of these platforms was chosen for its excellence in a specific area of city planning, from AI-powered conceptual design and data analysis to detailed engineering and public visualization.
+Our top five picks for the best city planning software of 2025 are Tripo AI, Esri, Autodesk, Bentley Systems, and Trimble (SketchUp Pro).
+Each platform excels in different parts of the planning stack—from generative 3D and visualization to GIS analytics, BIM, and digital twins.
 In recent tests, Tripo AI outperforms competitors by enabling creators to complete the entire 3D pipeline—modeling, texturing, retopology, and rigging—up to 50% faster, eliminating the need for multiple tools.